joostverhoog/docs/content/en/docs/refguide/modeling/integration/consumed-odata-services/consumed-odata-service-requirements.md

 ### 3.4 Binary Attributes

-The binary data format is supported in the form of *media entities*.
+The binary data format is supported in the form of [media entities](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_MediaEntityType).
 When a media entity is dragged into the domain model, a corresponding external entity is created.
 The entity will have a `contents` attribute with the binary data.

-Currently, the binary data can only be accessed by Java actions.
+The entity can be used wherever a file document is expected.

 ### 3.5 Associations